 Tucked well into the Andes Mountains, people travel from all walks of life to explore what makes this Incan city so intriguing.
-There’s a lot of mystery around its construction, purpose and population.
-If you’re still questioning where to go in Peru, read on the find out the 10 most interesting facts about Machu Picchu.
+There’s a lot of mystery around its construction, purpose, and population.
+If you’re still questioning where to go in Peru, read on the find out the 10 interesting facts about Machu Picchu.
 Our travel agency in Peru offers the most memorable tours and trips, be sure to check us out.

 Others understood the site was used for religious purposes.
 This was due to its strategic positioning amongst other religiously significant mountains.
 There is an excellent view of the sunrise and sunset.
 This supports the fact that the Inca believed the sun to be their divine ancestor.
 It is said that the Incas chose this location as it offered many advantages: